Because of Her Story: The Funk List

 Dr. Funk and I, along with Pam Henson and Tammy Peters at the Archives, hatched a plan to apply to the AWHI Curatorial Pool Fund to hire a digital curator to write a comprehensive history of women in science in America with Smithsonian women scientists as a case study.
 In the meantime, Dr. Funk got to work and reached out to her network of dozens of scientists to write down, in a shared spreadsheet, "female firsts and seconds" in their various disciplines, from astrophysics to zoology.
 She then had her summer intern write Wikipedia notability statements for this list of over 125 names.

-Today, the list, which I've referred to as the "spreadsheet of awesomeness", has grown to over 400 names due to the work of the AWHI Digital Curator, History of Smithsonian Women in Science, Smithsonian Institution Archives, Liz Harmon.
+Today, the list, which I've referred to as the "spreadsheet of awesomeness", has grown to over 400 names due to the work of Dr. Elizabeth Harmon, a digital curator at our Smithsonian Institution Archives.
 The Smithsonian's data scientists in our Research Computing Division have already computed against this list to compile the "life's work" of these women, aggregating publications, collections, and archives across the Smithsonian.
 When it is complete, we will seed hundreds of Wikipedia articles.

 It was started with Dr. Funk's spirit, can-do attitude, and the desire to highlight many other women who helped to build in-roads into the field of science.
 From today on, the list will be called "The Funk List".